Praying in Tongues: The Believer’s Guide to Breakthrough

 Always be open to hearing God's voice and guidance, whether it comes as a thought, an image in your mind's eye, a Scripture passage, or a gentle prompting.
 Allow God the freedom to speak with you in whatever way He chooses.

-The primary use of tongues is private prayer for personal spiritual growth (edification).
-If the Holy Spirit prompts you to pray (speak) in an unknown tongue while in a gathering of believers, it's to deliver a message from God to the gathering, and you should be prepared to exercise the gift of interpretation of tongues so that everyone can understand (1 Corinthians 14:13).
+If the Holy Spirit prompts you to audibly speak an unknown tongue while in a gathering of believers, it's to deliver a message from God to the assembly, and you should be then prepared to exercise the gift of interpretation of tongues so that everyone can understand (1 Corinthians 14:13).

 While serving as a chalice administrator at our local Anglican Church, I discovered a beautiful way to maintain spiritual connection during the Communion services.
 When unfamiliar with the offertory hymn, I would quietly sing in tongues near the altar while those standing nearby remained unaware.

-You can pray silently by focusing on the prayer language that the Holy Spirit speaks in your mind.
-This form of prayer isn't about thinking logically, but about connecting spiritually with God, and you can practice it anywhere and anytime you choose.
+You can pray silently by focusing on the prayer language that the Holy Spirit speaks in your thoughts.
+This isn't about thinking logically but about connecting spiritually with God, and you can practice it anywhere and anytime you choose.

 Group settings once presented challenges for me, but I found a powerful solution through silent prayer in tongues.
 This practice helps me experience God's presence tangibly, and any anxiety fades as I become aware that God is with me saying, "'Be strong and of good courage, do not fear nor be afraid of them; for the Lord your God, He is the One who goes with you'" (Deuteronomy 31:6).